ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/proj1.md

 Of course, it is not necessary to plug &#8734; into the formula to <i>approximate</i> the ratio, let alone (&#8734; + 1)!
 Your job is: Find the smallest value of n for which the ratio is within 1.0e-10 of this approximate value of &phi;: 1.6180339887.

-Devise a strategy using your fib function, and other things you have learned so far in CS 8.
+Devise a strategy using your fibo function, and other things you have learned so far in CS 8.

 Things you should know:
 <ol>